mohamedazimal27/IoT-Learning/README.md

 Building on top of the Lab 1 and Lab 2 with considerable amount of data generated through the simulators, in this lab you will be working on the data that is available in the database to perform analytics

-### Project

-The first assessment project will also be an extension of these labs.
-Please ensure that you do these labs hands-on, on your own system to gain good experience.

 ---